marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/cpu/README.md

 3) Read the address from memory
 4) Execute the instruction

-In Chapter 2, I suggested thinking of a CPU Core this as a spinning wheel, each "wheelspin" is a CPU cycle that processes 1 task. </br>
+In Chapter 2, I suggested thinking of a CPU Core as a spinning wheel, each "wheelspin" is a CPU cycle that processes 1 task. </br>
-When the wheel is spinning, it cannot process another task and has to finish its cycle so another task can hop on. </br>
+When the wheel is spinning, it cannot process another task and has to finish it's cycle so another task can hop on. </br>

-This means that tasks may queue to wait their turn to get onto CPU. </br>
+This means that tasks may queue to wait their turn to get onto the CPU. </br>

-### CPU Multitask execution
+### CPU Multi Task execution

-Because a single CPU core is extremely fast as mentioned above, it may process tasks extremely fast and appear as if its completing them all at once. </br>
+Because a single CPU core is extremely fast as mentioned above, it may process tasks extremely fast and appear as if it's completing them all at once. </br>

 However, we now know that a single CPU core can only perform one task at a time. </br>
-To speed this up, the CPU has multiple cores for true paralel processing. </br>
+To speed this up, the CPU has multiple cores for true parallel processing. </br>

 So CPU is a shared resource, similar to memory and disk and other resources. </br>
-If an application needs disk, it gets disk space allocation. </br>
+If an application needs disk space, it gets disk space allocation. </br>
 If an application needs memory, it gets memory allocated. </br>
-However, CPU is a much more intensively shared resources as it does not get allocated to an application . <br>
+However, CPU is a much more intensively shared resource as it does not get allocated to an application . <br>
 Applications all queue up their tasks and CPU executes it </br>

 This makes it difficult for operating systems to display exactly how much CPU each application